 Key steps: 1.
 Stop rent payments being made 2.
 Communicate with your landlord 3.
 Take advantage of the Government creditor moratorium (see below)

-Take advantage of the Government scheme - The Government introduced a creditor moratorium in relation to commercial tenants on 23rd March 2020 and runs through to 30 June 2020. - This means that a business is protected from action brought by its landlord including eviction if it fails to make payments as a result of COVID19.
+Take advantage of the Government scheme - The Government introduced a creditor moratorium in relation to commercial tenants on 23rd March 2020 - This means that a business is protected from action brought by its landlord including eviction if it fails to make payments as a result of COVID19.

 The advice is to speak to your landlord early and explain the situation.
 If the business was a good tenant before the crisis and as a result of 19 has decided to cocoon then the landlord should be willing to reach a solution which works for both parties.

 The business doesn’t want to come back to rent demands once it restarts trading so agreeing a reduction / payment over time once trading restarts might work best.

 There have been a number of examples where landlords have agreed rent holidays or deferrals and there are many other options to discuss including rent reductions, changing in terms, part occupancy and turnover based rents.

 The Government imposed moratorium covers rent payments but not service charge or other agreed leasehold costs which remain payable.
 Again, speak to the relevant parties and come to an agreement.